November 20, 2019

 When it comes to social videos, the manuscript is the most important part, but we haven't had access to reliable guidelines regarding how we should write those manuscripts.

-When you create your video in Storykit you can insert data, or ‘slide intentions’, on every single slide.
+When you create your video in Storykit Video Studio you can insert content data, or 'slide intentions', on every single slide.
 The report will show you a clear picture of how your dramaturgical choices are connected with the retention curve.
 And that is when the magic happens.

 – Now you can start noticing things like 'Oh, we always lose viewers when we add our Call To Action', or 'Our viewers seem to move on when we talk about our product'.
 And then you can start thinking 'Hmmm, what would happen if I did this instead?'